fujitake/vantiq-related/vantiq-cloud-infra-operations/terraform_azure/readme_en.md

 - Name of the AKS Cluster
 - [Setting up the Access rightd to AKS Cluster](#)
-(Only when the Vantiq Platform Installation is performed by other than the az user who ran terraform.)
+(Required when the Vantiq Platform Installation tasks are to be performed by an az user other than the one who has executed terraform.)
 - Endpoint and Container name of the Azure Storage Service
 - Endpoint and credential of the keycloak DB
 - IP address of the Bastion host IP